Iran gives Europe two more months to save nuclear deal

 In a possible olive branch to the West, Iran state TV said the authorities would free seven crew members of the detained British-flagged tanker Stena Impero.

 The Swedish-owned tanker was detained by Iran's Revolutionary Guards on July 19 in the Strait of Hormuz waterway for alleged marine violations, two weeks after Britain detained an Iranian tanker off the territory of Gibraltar.
-That ship was released in August.
+That ship was released last month.

-Iran's Deputy Foreign Minister Abbas Araqchi appeared to back the main terms of the French proposal in a statement on Wednesday.
+Iran's Deputy Foreign Minister Abbas Araqchi appeared to back the main terms of the French proposal in a statement yesterday.

 "Our return to the full implementation of the nuclear accord is subject to the receipt of US$15 billion over a four-month period, otherwise the process of reducing Iran's commitments will continue," the semi-official news agency Fars quoted Mr Araqchi as saying.